Big Tech hiring is not a chain of random interviews. It is a decision system built to find strong engineers while limiting the cost of a bad hire.

 Related chapters

-- Step-by-step hiring process for candidates (Big Tech) - shows how hiring goals are translated into concrete interview stages.
+- Big Tech Hiring Stages from the Candidate's Perspective - shows how hiring goals are translated into concrete interview stages.

-- System design interview approaches - connects company-side hiring goals with candidate preparation strategy.
+- System Design Interviews: A 7-Step Approach - connects company-side hiring goals with candidate preparation strategy.

-- How system design interviews are evaluated - covers scoring criteria and false-positive risk in engineering hiring.
+- How system design interviews are evaluated and how difficulty is calibrated - covers scoring criteria and false-positive risk in engineering hiring.

-- What long-term preparation should look like - helps build durable skills for multi-stage interview loops.
+- Long-Term Preparation for System Design Interviews - helps build durable skills for multi-stage interview loops.

-- Short-term prep: how to get ready in two months - gives a tactical plan before intensive Big Tech interview rounds.
+- Short-Term Preparation for System Design Interviews - gives a tactical plan before intensive Big Tech interview rounds.